rejmank/blog/content/articles/aws/sts.md

 +++

 # STS - security token service
-STS is a web service that provides short tem credentials for providing access to AWS services.
+STS is a web service that provides short tokens for accessing AWS services.

 - [IAM]({{< ref "./iam" >}})